videointeractionguidance/dcs/content/_index.md

         5. When you are ready, please go to the 'Input Data' tab, you will be asked a few questions to take you to the right form.
 Then, you can navigate flexibly by using the tabs at the top of the page.
     design:
       columns: '1'

-Thank you for using the system, please use the feedback page if you have any development suggestions.
   - block: collection
     id: vig
     content: